It was time to sit down with Kayla Whinray, our newest member of the Sports & Spinal Albury Wodonga team

 My injury saga went on for a while and I spent probably 5 years doing rehab programs on and off over that time with little success.
 These days the things I do for rehab are focused around being able to stay fit and healthy to continue doing the things I love like hiking, bike riding and being able to walk from pub to pub on a Saturday night.
 I do a lot of targeted rehab that is based around injury prevention rather than management depending on what fitness adventure I’m tackling next.

-– What you have enjoyed about your brief time thus far at Sports & Spinal Albury?
-(If you say nothing I will cry).
+What you have enjoyed about your brief time thus far at Sports & Spinal Albury Wodonga?

 There is so much that I enjoy about the clinic so I’ll try not to write a huge essay on it!
 At the previous clinic I worked at I was the only Osteopath so joining the team here has been a welcome change of pace.
 The entire team has made me feel so welcome by being supportive and putting up with all my questions.
 For me working at Sports & Spinal Albury is the definition of a good team environment (and I promise no one forced me to say that.)